apache/incubator-baremaps/docs/examples/openstreetmap/index.md

 Baremaps dynamically generates a blueprint [Mapbox Style](https://docs.mapbox.com/mapbox-gl-js/style-spec/) from the json configuration file.
 It is aimed at quickly previsualizing the data and provides a foundation for creating more complex styles.
 Notice that the changes in the configuration files are automatically reloaded by the browser.

+Don't forget that the Baremaps container which is inside Docker (c.f. [installation](https://www.baremaps.com/installation/)) must be running and that the edit command must have been executed each time you want to start edit the map.

 ![Maputnik editor](screenshot.png)